 Side effects depend on:

 - whether you have chemotherapy as well (chemoradiation).

 Side effects usually begin a week or two after starting treatment.
 They may continue to get worse for a few weeks after treatment, before beginning to get better.
 Side effects usually improve gradually over the next few weeks or more.

 Smoking can make side effects worse.
 If you smoke, try to give up or cut down.
 Drink at least two to three litres of fluid a day.
 Water is best.
 Drinks containing caffeine and alcohol can make bowel and bladder symptoms worse.

+It is important to tell your radiographer, cancer specialist or specialist nurse if you have side effects.
+They can give you advice on how to manage them and prescribe treatments that can help.
 It may take some time to recover, particularly after longer courses of radiotherapy or chemoradiation.
 Look after yourself by getting enough rest and gradually increasing your physical activity.
 This will help with your recovery.

 We have more general information about the side effects during pelvic radiotherapy treatment.

 Tiredness (fatigue) can continue for weeks or a few months after your treatment has finished.
 You might be more tired if you have to travel to hospital each day.
 If you are also having other treatment such as chemotherapy or surgery, this can make you even more tired.

 Try to get as much rest as you can, especially if you have to travel a long way for treatment.
 Balance this with some physical activity, such as short walks, which will give your more energy.

 The skin in the area that is treated may: